 DIY Projects and Repair

-In an attempt to save money, some people prefer to DIY home remodeling or repairs.
-However, DIY can cost you a lot more money if something goes wrong.
+Some people prefer to do DIY home remodeling or repairs to save money.
+However, DIY can cost you much more money if something goes wrong.
 Insurance companies don’t cover damages and repairs caused by faulty workmanship.
 It is best to hire specialist contractors for home repairs or renovations.
 Don’t let the home insurance trap be a hindrance to you.

 Outdoor Property Limited Coverage and Exclusions